Avalanche (Mountain album)

 Avalanche is the fourth studio album by American hard rock band Mountain, released in July 1974.
 It featured the return of drummer Corky Laing and was the band's only recording with second guitarist David Perry.
 It was their final album of the 1970s and the last to feature bassist/producer Felix Pappalardi.
+The band supported the album with a tour.